 Persons desiring to participate in the meeting and requiring special accommodations or interpretative services should contact the Department at (804) 367-8519 at least ten days prior to the meeting so that suitable arrangements can be made for an appropriate accommodation.
 The Department fully complies with the Americans with Disabilities Act.

-Materials contained in this agenda are proposed topics for discussion Call to Order And are not to be construed as requisition or official board position
+Materials contained in this agenda are proposed topics for discussion And are not to be construed as regulation or official board position